About Us Oman Fact Sheet

 (composition and any pertinent information that may be of interest)

 Indian diaspora is the second largest diaspora in Oman after Bangladesh.
-Approximately 6.2 lakh Indian-origin community members live in Oman.
+Approximately 6.8 lakh Indian-origin community members live in Oman.
 The majority of them are blue collar workers (both unskilled and semi-skilled).
-A small percentage comprises of professionals like doctors, engineers, chartered accountants, teachers, managers, businessmen etc. At the end of February 2022, there were 4,90,114 Indian workers in Oman.
+A small percentage comprises of professionals like doctors, engineers, chartered accountants, teachers, managers, businessmen etc. At the end of November 2023, there were 527,108 Indian workers in Oman (as per NCSI data).

 Indian Organizations